KQM-git/TCL/characters/cryo/rosaria.md

 | Damage Type | Skill |
 | CD | 6s |

+**Notes**
 * Will only grant one stack of the Pale Flame artifact 4pc bonus per cast.
 {% endtab %}

 {% tab title="Rites of Termination" %}
-Rosaria swings her weapon to slash surrounding opponents, then she summons a frigid **Ice Lance** that strikes the ground.
-Both actions deal **Cryo** DMG.
+Rosaria's unique take on this prayer ritual: First, she swings her weapon to slash surrounding opponents; then, she summons a frigid **Ice Lance** that strikes the ground.
+Both actions deal Cryo DMG.
 While active, the **Ice Lance** periodically releases a blast of cold air, dealing **Cryo** DMG to surrounding opponents.

 | Effect | Burst |